ivin-titus/ivin-titus/README.md

 ## 🌟 About Me
 I’m a self-taught tech enthusiast who loves crafting **modern, minimal, and user-friendly** digital experiences.
-From **responsive websites** to **mobile apps**, my goal is to merge sleek design with solid functionality.
+I focus on building tools that respect privacy and creativity — from sleek websites to experimental social platforms.

-When I’m not coding, you’ll find me designing in Figma, editing videos, gaming, or binge-watching anime.
+When I'm not coding, you’ll find me designing in Figma, editing videos, gaming, binge-watching anime, or experimenting in the kitchen - I'm always cooking up something 😉.

 #